-In comparison to a standard Club Europe seat, this was pure bliss.
+In comparison to a standard Club Europe seat, this was heaven.

 I had plenty of legroom (the exit row offers considerably more legroom than any other row on the aircraft), I had the seat next to me blocked, and because the seats in the row immediately ahead of the exit row cannot recline, there was no risk of anyone limiting my space when I got down to some work on my laptop.

-I can’t remember the last time I had the option of selecting an exit row seat when I was booked into Club Europe but this was definitely one of the most comfortable Club Europe flights that I’ve had in a long time.
+I can’t remember the last time I had the option of selecting an exit row seat when I was booked in Club Europe, but this was definitely one of the most comfortable Club Europe flights that I’ve had in a long time.

 Power and wi-fi

-Most (possibly all) British Airways A320s now offer wi-fi and power onboard.
+Most (possibly all) British Airways A320s now offer onboard wi-fi and power.

 Universal power outlets together with a single USB port are located under the seats ahead.